MarcMunta/spoonapp_social/README.md

 with [esbuild](https://esbuild.github.io/).

 ## Features
-* Instagram-style image posts
+* Image posts with category tags
+* Comments with nested replies and likes
-* Comments, likes, and share counter
+* Post likes and share counter
+* Stories that disappear after 24 hours
+* Private messaging between friends
+* Friend requests and follower management
+* User profiles with custom avatar, bio and chat bubble color
+* Privacy settings, block list and hidden stories
-* Profile view for each user
+* Notifications for messages and friend events
+* User and location search
+* Multi-language support (English/Spanish) with automatic language detection

 ## Frontend
 See `frontend/README.md` for setup and build instructions.
 After building, the